angelegueupi/Financial-Analysis/README.md

-# pythonchallenge
+# pybank
-This challenge is subdivide in 2 parts.
+This project is subdivide in 2 parts.
 The first challenge called pybank my task was to create a Python script to analyze the financial records of the company base on a data called [budget_data.csv].

 My goal was to create a Python script that analyzes the records to calculate each of the following: